sebanc/linuxloops/Readme.md

 The purpose of LinuxLoops script is to install full linux x86_64 distros into disk images from Linux, Windows (WSL2) or ChromeOS (brunch singleboot / chromebook with dev mode + RW_LEGACY firmware).

+Some use cases for LinuxLoops:
+- To keep Windows or ChromeOS as the main OS on the computer and intall Linux without modifying the partition table.
+- To use separate linux environments for different purposes (work, gaming...) without having to deal with complex partition tables.
+- To easily setup Linux distros with fully encrypted rootfs and swap (the EFI and boot partitions are not encrypted).
+- To have a full Linux environment which can also be used as a VM from another OS.
+- For easy backup management, backing up a distro is as simple as copying a file.
+- You tell me...

 Supported setups:
 |**OS used for Installation**|**supported fs for image**|**bootloader**|
 |----------------------------|--------------------------|--------------|